 Our welcome dinner party will be in one of the city’s finest restaurants.
 Overnight for two nights at Hotel Los Tajibos in Santa Cruz.
 (D)

-Drive three hours west to Samaipata, Bolivia’s largest pre-Inka site and a UNESCO World Heritage Site.
-Known to have been occupied and used as a ritual and residential center by people belonging to the Mojocoyas culture as early as AD 300, Samaipata bears extraordinary witness to the existence in this region of a political culture with highly developed religious traditions, illustrated dramatically in the form of the ceremonial temple and its immense rock sculptures.
+Drive three hours west to Samaipata, Bolivia’s largest pre-Inka settlement and a UNESCO World Heritage Site.
+Known to have been occupied and used as a ritual and residential center by people belonging to the Mojocoyas culture as early as 300 AD, Samaipata bears extraordinary witness to the existence in this region of a political culture with highly developed religious traditions, illustrated dramatically by its ceremonial temple and immense rock sculptures.

 Return to Santa Cruz for the night.
 (B/L/D)